-The Committee undertakes a review of the external Auditor and the effectiveness of the audit process on an annual basis.
-When assessing the effectiveness of the process, the Committee considers whether the Auditor has:
+The Committee undertook a review of the Auditor's performance during the 2017 audit and considered the effectiveness of the audit process.
+When assessing the effectiveness of the process, the Committee considers whether the auditor:

-- demonstrated strong technical knowledge and a clear understanding of the business; - indicated professional scepticism in key judgements and raised any significant issues in advance of the audit process commencing; - allocated an audit team that is appropriately resourced; - demonstrated a proactive approach to the audit planning process and engaged with the Committee Chairman and other key individuals within the business; - provided a clear explanation of the scope and strategy of the audit; - demonstrated the ability to communicate clearly and promptly with the members of the Committee and the Investment Adviser and produce comprehensive reports on its findings; - demonstrated that it has appropriate procedures and safeguards in place to maintain its independence and objectivity; and - charged justifiable fees in respect of the scope of services provided.
+- met the agreed audit plan; - demonstrated strong technical knowledge and a clear understanding of the business; - indicated professional scepticism in key judgements and raised any significant issues in advance of the audit process commencing; - allocated an audit team that is appropriately resourced;

+- demonstrated a proactive approach to the audit planning process and engaged with the Committee Chairman and other key individuals within the business; - provided a clear explanation of the scope and strategy of the audit; - demonstrated the ability to communicate clearly and promptly with the members of the Committee and the Investment Adviser and produce comprehensive reports on its findings; - demonstrated that it has appropriate procedures and safeguards in place to maintain its independence and objectivity; - charged justifiable fees in respect of the scope of services provided; and - handled key audit issues effectively and responded robustly to the Committee's questions.